marzeq/command-runner.nvim/README.md

     start_insert = false,
     -- Whether the cursor should be positioned at the end of the buffer in the Set buffer start_at_end = true,
-    ---What backend to use ("native" or "redr") (default: "native") backend = "native",
+    -- What backend to use ("native" or "redr") (default: "native") backend = "native",
   },
 },
 ```

+## backends

 the native backend is the default one, where everything is done in neovim (this is the one displayed in the demo)

 [redr](https://github.com/marzeq/redr) is my own command runner that i wrote in go specifically for this project. it runs over tcp sockets to communicate with neovim, and has the advantage of being a separate window that you can tile however you want.
-it's still pretty wip, but it's already usable. if you want to use it, (for now) please build it yourself (instructions in repo). when you want to use it, run the `redr` binary and then set the backend to "redr" in the opts.
+it's still pretty wip, but it's already usable. if you want to use it, (for now) please build it yourself (instructions in repo). when you want to use it, run the `redr` binary and then set the backend to "redr" in the opts

+if you're worried about bloat, only the backend you're using is loaded

+a tmux backend is also planned

 ## demo